-Now that the market is down, I’m slowly buying shares from my losing stocks.
+Now that the market is down, slowly buy shares from your losing stocks.
 Why?
-Because I want to rebalance my loss.
+Because you may want to rebalance my loss.

-So when the market is up again I will have better returns.
+So when the market is up again, you will have better position.

 Of course never ever follow this advice sa mga patapon na stocks.
-I only do this rebalancing thing on stocks that I still believe have great potential and the intrinsic value is still on point.
-Like Metrobank.
+Only rebalance on stocks that you believe will have great potential and the intrinsic value is still on point.